 Weekly Status Report – Summary

 Writing good status reports requires a number of components.
 First, you need good status data from your team members.
 Second, you need reasonable knowledge of project management software so you can produce data about completion dates, forecasts and overall project performance.
 Then you have to actually put the data into a status report and present it.
-See Also Earned Value, Change Orders and Red Light Status
+See Also Decision Making Data, Earned Value, Change Orders and Red Light Status

 You learn all of those skills in our online project management basics courses.
 You work privately with an expert project manager.
 You control the schedule and pace and have as many phone calls and live video conferences as you wish.
 Take a look at the basics course in your specialty.